3 minute read

 How has business education press changed?

-BlueSky have been connecting business education institutions with great media opportunities since 2008 and in that time methods have shifted considerably.
+BlueSky have been connecting business education institutions with the media since 2008 – over 15 years now – and, in that time, methods have shifted considerably.
 When we launched, regular MBA supplements were run by plenty of top tier UK publications, including the Independent and The Times.
-The FT devoted two full pages in print every Monday to business education coverage with regular special reports and interviews as an added bonus; ‘Biz ed’ press was straight-forward and opportunities were in abundance.
-The same cannot be said for 2019.
-The Independent and The Times no longer cover MBA news in any consistent capacity.
-The FT produces half a page on most Mondays dedicated to work and careers, relying more heavily now on a strong online presence and a newly updated approach to their influential business school rankings.
+The FT devoted two full pages in print every Monday to business education coverage with regular special reports and interviews as an added bonus; ‘Biz ed’ press was perhaps more straight-forward and opportunities were in abundance.

 New press targets